 - Airport pick-up and ground transportation to and from the airport

-- Organized excursions including transportation, hotel, breakfast, some meals, entrance fees
+- Organized site visits and excursions including transportation, accommodations, most meals, entrance fees

-- Health insurance coverage for the duration of the program
+- EIIA International travel policy coverage for the duration of the program

 The program cost does not include: